-Will Atkins told them they had better have to do with an hundred men than with an hundred nations; that as they must destroy their boats, so they must destroy the men, or be all of them destroyed themselves.
-In a word, he shewed them the necessity of it so plainly, that they all came into it; so they went to work immediately with the boats, and getting some dry wood together from a dead tree, they tried to set some of them on fire; but they were so wet that they would not burn.
-However, the fire so burned the upper part, that it soon made them unfit for swimming in the sea as boats.
-When the Indians saw what they were about, some of them came running out of the woods, and coming as near as they could to our men, kneeled down and cried, Oa, Oa, Waramokoa, and some other words of their language, which none of the others understood any thing of; but as they made pitiful gestures and strange noises, it was easy to understand they begged to have their boats spared, and that they would be gone, and never come there again.
+Will Atkins told them, they had better have to do with 100 men, than with the patterns; that as they must destroy their boats, so they anat destroy the men, or be all of them destroyed themselves.
+In a word, he shewed them the necessity of it so plaints, that they all came issue it, so they went to work immediately sold me boats, and, getting some dry wood tog date from a dead tree, they tried to set some of them on fire; but they were so wet, that they would scarce burn.
+However, the first so barred the upper part, that it soon mode there unfit for available in the sea as boats.
+When the ladiane way what they were about some of them came running out of the woods; and coming as near as they could to our men, kneeled down and cried, Oa, Oa, Waramokoa, and some other words of their language, which none of the others understood any thing of; but as they made pitiful gestures, and strange noises, it was easy to understand they begged to have their boats spared, and that they would be gone, and never return thither again.